Fabio-Menjivar/Fabio-Menjivar/README.md

 ![](https://img.shields.io/badge/-Java-blue)

 ___
-I am Fabio Menjívar, a computer science student currently focused on web development.
-I’m studying JavaScript, C#, and Node.js, and I also have knowledge in databases and other related areas.
-I enjoy learning anything required to achieve my goals and solve problems.
+I am Fabio Menjívar, a computer science student.
+I'm currently focused on web development studying Javascript, BTC, C# and NodeJS.
+I also have knowledge in Databases and other areas.
 My main goal is to become a successful developer and work in a software company.
-I consider myself a responsible and committed person who strives to grow both personally and professionally.
+I'm a responsible and commited person who wants to grow both personally and professionally.
 ___
 <a href="https://www.linkedin.com/in/fabiomjrr/" target="_blank">
   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="KiritoXD01"/>